pkourdis/gateplugin-SUTime/README.md

 | Value  | Description |
 | -----  | ----------- |
 |  2017-08-25  | Date provided in "yyy-MM-dd" format. |
+| annotation | The user has to provide the `inputAnnotationSetName`, `inputAnnotationName` and `inputFeatureName`.
+Date stored in `inputFeatureName` should be in "yyy-MM-dd" format.
 | today  | Today's date (default value). |
 | creationDate | Date file was created as recorded by the operating system. |
 | lastAccessDate | Date file was last accessed as recorded by the operating system. |